svpv/rpmfile2/README.md

-# rpmfile2 - files+type in .rpm packages
+# rpmfile2 - files+types in .rpm packages

 The `rpmfile2` program lists filenames, along with their magic types, as determined by `file(1)`, in `.rpm` packages.
 This is a reimplementation